 - 1 pounds apples, shredded (no need to peel the apples)

 - Combine the cabbage, apples, ginger, and salt in a large bowl and rub them together until you have a goodly amount of liquid in the bowl.
 Or let them sit until soft and liquidy.

-- Pack the wilted veg into a crock (or a wide mouth jar if you don't have a crock) a handful at a time (press each layer down firmly.
-If you push it all in at once, you won't get it all in).
+- Pack the wilted veg into a crock or a wide mouth jar that can hold at least a half gallon a handful at a time.
+Press each layer down firmly.
+If you push it all in at once, you won't get it all in.

 - Set the crock/jar on a plate.
 Cover it and place it somewhere that’s out of direct sunlight.